-SUSTAINABLE IMPACT IS INCLUSIVE DIVERSE COLLABORATIVE
+SUSTAINABLE IMPACT IS INCLUSIVE COMPLEX DIVERSE COLLABORATIVE

 ?